tldr-pages/tldr/pages/linux/systemd-ask-password.md

 `systemd-ask-password --timeout={{seconds}} "{{message}}"`

-- Force the use of agent system and never ask on current TTY:
+- Force the use of an agent system and never ask on current TTY:

 `systemd-ask-password --no-tty "{{message}}"`